 One of the most common reasons that skin becomes chronically dry is a damaged moisture barrier.
 But simply slathering on moisturizer isn’t going to fix the problem, even if it helps in the short term.
 Instead, it’s essential to find the underlying cause of the problem.
 Once identified, the root cause can be treated so that the problem won’t keep coming back.

-What is the moisture barrier and why do you need it?
+What is the moisture barrier, and why do you need it?

 This barrier is comprised of healthy oils called lipids and skin cells.
-When it’s working properly, your skin is at its best.
+When it’s working correctly, your skin is at its best.
 Think of a baby’s skin – that’s a perfect moisture barrier in action, which keeps it plump, soft, smooth, and beautiful.

 What happens when your skin’s moisture barrier gets damaged?